Parag R. Patel

-Alcohol ablation was first reported in 1995, and its popularity subsequently surged.
-By 2000, more than 3000 alcohol ablations had been performed, more than the number of myectomies performed over 40 years.
-At the Cleveland Clinic, most alcohol ablations have been performed on older or suboptimal surgical candidates, or both.
-We prefer that the septum be between 1.8 and 2.5 cm to provide a safety margin; if the septum is too thick, favorable ablation results may be difficult to attain, whereas if it is too thin, the patient is at higher risk for developing a ventricular septal defect.
-A septum less than 1.8 cm thick in a patient with the clinical picture of HCM suggests that mitral valve abnormalities, such as long leaflets, abnormal insertion of the papillary muscles, or anterior displacement of the mitral valve apparatus, may be the primary cause for the LVOT obstruction.
-Such mitral valve abnormalities would contraindicate alcohol septal ablation, because the primary cause for LVOT obstruction in these cases would be mitral valve abnormalities rather than a thick septum.
+ASAs should be reserved for older patients and/or those who are suboptimal surgical candidates.
+The septum should be between 1.8 and 2.5 cm to provide an adequate safety margin; if the septum is too thick, favorable ablation results may be difficult to attain, alternatively if it is too thin, the patient is at higher risk for (theoretically) developing a ventricular septal defect.
+A septum less than 1.8-cm thick in a patient with the clinical picture of HCM suggests that mitral valve abnormalities, such as long, redundant leaflets, abnormal insertion of the papillary muscles, or anterior displacement of the mitral valve apparatus may be the primary cause for the LVOT obstruction.
+As such, the presence of these mitral valve abnormalities is a contraindication for ASA, since the LVOT obstruction in these situations may not be alleviated by ASA alone.

-Alcohol septal ablation is performed in the catheterization laboratory.
-Diagnostic coronary angiography is first performed to assess whether septal ablation is possible, based on the vessel size and area of myocardium subtended by the septal perforators.
-Echocardiography must also be reviewed to ensure that the LVOT obstruction is a result of contact of the mitral valve with the proximal septum.
-Because the goal of alcohol ablation is necrosis of part of the proximal septum, alcohol ablation will not benefit the patient if the LVOT obstruction occurs in the mid or distal LV cavity.
+ASA should be performed in the catheterization laboratory or in a hybrid-OR setting.
+Diagnostic coronary angiography should be first performed to assess whether septal ablation is feasible.
+Key features that need to be assessed are the presence of co-existing unrevascularized coronary disease and also whether based on the vessel size an area of myocardium subtended by the septal perforators exists.
+Echocardiography must also be reviewed prior to the procedure to ensure that the LVOT obstruction is a result of contact between the mitral valve leaflets and the proximal septum.
+Since the goal of an ASA is to cause a controlled infarction resulting in necrosis involving a portion of the proximal septum, it will not benefit the patient if the LVOT obstruction exists predominantly in the mid- or distal-LV cavity.

-Complications of alcohol ablation include right bundle branch block or complete heart block, anterior myocardial infarction from an incomplete balloon seal in the septal perforator, ventricular tachycardia or fibrillation, and pericarditis.
-The risks of alcohol ablation include a 2% to 4% procedural mortality rate and a 9% to 27% incidence of patients requiring permanent pacemakers.
+Complications noted with ASA include onset of a right bundle branch block or complete heart block,66,67 anterior myocardial infarction, ventricular tachycardia or fibrillation, and pericarditis.
+The risks of alcohol ablation include a 2% to 4% procedural mortality rate and a 9% to 27% incidence of patients requiring permanent pacemakers.67,72–74

-Both myectomy and alcohol ablation reduce LVOT gradient and improve symptoms, but septal myectomy is slightly more efficacious (Table 2).
-A nonrandomized comparison from the Cleveland Clinic of 51 HCM patients who underwent myectomy or alcohol ablation has found larger and more consistent reductions in LVOT gradient with myectomy.
-Of the 26 patients who underwent septal myectomy, resting LVOT gradient was significantly reduced from 62 mm Hg premyectomy to 7 mm Hg postmyectomy.
-In the 25 alcohol ablation subjects, resting LVOT gradient was significantly reduced from 64 mm Hg preablation to 28 mm Hg postablation.
-Myectomy also demonstrated a more favorable effect in lowering provocable gradients.
-In those with a resting peak gradient lower than 50 mm Hg, myectomy decreased the amyl nitrite–induced provocable gradient from 86 mm Hg preoperatively to 28 mm Hg at follow-up, whereas alcohol ablation decreased this provocable gradient from 92 mm Hg before ablation to 55 mm Hg at follow-up.
-NYHA class improved significantly from 3.3 to 1.5 in the myectomy group and from 3.5 to 1.9 in the alcohol ablation group.
-Additionally, in this study, five patients in the alcohol ablation group later required myectomy secondary to persistent gradients.
+Both myectomy and alcohol ablation are able to reduce LVOT gradient and improve symptoms, but septal myectomy has been shown to be more efficacious with a lower procedural complication rate (Table 2).76 A non-randomized comparison of 51 HCM patients who underwent either myectomy or ablation showed that those undergoing myectomy had larger and more consistent reductions in LVOT gradient; of the 26 patients undergoing myectomy, an average reduction from 62 to 7 mm Hg was observed after surgery.75 In the 25 alcohol ablation subjects, resting LVOT gradient was significantly reduced from 64 to 28 mm Hg after ablation; however, 5 of the patients in the ablation group required myectomy due to persistent LVOT gradient after the ablation.75 Myectomy also demonstrated a more favorable effect in lowering provocable gradients.
+In those with a resting peak gradient lower than 50 mm Hg, myectomy decreased the amyl nitrite–induced provocable gradient from 86 mm Hg preoperatively to 28 mm Hg at follow-up, whereas alcohol ablation decreased this provocable gradient from 92 mm Hg before ablation to 55 mm Hg at follow-up.75

 Table 2: Comparison of Septal Myectomy and Percutaneous Alcohol Septal Ablation